 A benefit of this setup is that it provides a natural frame on which to place a tarp if tarping is necessary.
 On the other hand, securing pipe stakes in this way does take the time that could be spent turning the wheels.
 A less time-consuming method of securing stakes is to run a chain or straps around the perimeter of the trailer and winch everything tightly together.

 Pipe stakes tend to be made of galvanized steel.
 So, there is little worry about them bending or cracking as long as the pipe load itself is properly secured.
 The real concern is that stakes might break loose from their pockets during transport.
 Some drivers address this risk by securing a pipe stake at their base.

 To do this, a chain is wrapped around the base of the stake, run down through the rub rail, sent back up the other side of the stake pocket, then run across the bed and repeated on the other side.
 This method is effective for pipe stakes of 48” or shorter.
 For longer stakes, securing at the bottom is sometimes complemented by additional securement at the top.

 Shippers Ultimately Have their Say

 The question of whether to use pipe stakes may not be so difficult to answer in light of shipper requirements.
 For example, a brief perusal of a number of trucker forums reveals that multiple shippers will not allow pipe loads to leave the yard unless drivers use pipe stakes.
 Shippers obviously have a vested interest in making sure their products arrive safely; they may not be willing to take a chance with a trailer that is not staked.

-You may be tempted to make your own pipe stakes out of scrap, but we would advise against doing so.
-Purchasing a manufactured product ensures the integrity of the steel and the individual pipes themselves, offering you maximum stability, security and strength.
+You may be tempted to make your own pipe stakes out of scrap.
+However, we would advise against doing so.
+Purchasing a manufactured product ensures the integrity of the steel and the individual pipes themselves, offering you maximum stability, security, and strength.